MarcosShiuuri/flask-weatherAPI/readme.md

 The goal was to improve my knowledge of APIs usage, with Flask as the backend and OpenWeatherAPI from [openweathermap.org](https://openweathermap.org).

-Also, it uses basic HTML5 and CSS3 as the frontend, since the focus was the backend.
+Also, it uses basic HTML5 and CSS3 as the frontend since the focus was the backend.

 VERSION OF WHAT WAS USED:
 	Python - v3.11.0